-- 1. Describe the fundamental concepts of an operating system functionality, and processes. - 2.
-Apply the concepts of multithreading and IPC mechanisms. - 3.
-Analyze the performance of CPU scheduling algorithms, page replacement algorithms, and disk scheduling algorithms. - 4.
-Demonstrate the methods to solve critical section problem and deadlock handling in a system. - 5.
-Differentiate the effectiveness and the hardware support required for contiguous, noncontiguous, and virtual memory management schemes. - 6.
-Differentiate the file systems for applying different allocation and access techniques.
+- 1. Describe the structure, operations, Services provided by the operating systems. - 2.
+Comprehend the features of process & Threads, inter process communication and multithreading issues. - 3.
+Analyze the performance of CPU scheduling algorithms,. - 4.
+Illustrate the problems of synchronizations and deadlocks. - 5.
+Differentiate the effectiveness and the hardware support required for contiguous, non-contiguous, and virtual memory management . - 6.
+Explain the function, implementation of file systems and performance characteristics of mass storage devices.